Solar754/BaSim/README.md

 ### solar updates
 - log pickup
 - save states (thanks to mclovin for taking some of the hits for me)
+- render toggle (thanks b5 and capeshit for the lessons)
 - healer toggle
 - specify which tick healers and runners can spawn on
    - Example: 5,15 OR 5-15